Does this test have other names?

 Urine is the most common sample used.
 A urine test can detect cocaine metabolites

-for two to three days after cocaine use.
-In heavy users, the test may be positive
+for 2 to 3 days after cocaine use.
+In heavy users, the test may be positive for up

 One drawback is that people have found ways to cheat to get a false negative, meaning